j0hwan/johanmascarenhas/navigation/journey.md

 We were also asked to join a communication application, also known as Slack.
 There I was able to read annoncements and get help from people more experienced than me in computer Science.

 For the first project.
 I decided to learn some markdown and html basics through youtube.
-I did get soime assistance from platforms like ChatGPT and W3Schools.
+I did get some assistance from platforms like ChatGPT and W3Schools.

 This led me to create 3 web pages, Journey, Home, and About, And so far, I am prety proud of my work...